saberworks/massassi-static/source/tutorials/goals/index.md

 The Objectives are entered into the COGSTRINGS.UNI file in the following
 format:

+    "GOAL_01000"   0  "This is the first Goal Text" "GOAL_01001"   0  "This is the second Goal Text"

 The first number (in quotes) defines the Objective's number and level it it used in.
 It always starts "GOAL\_" and then has a 5-digit number.
 You multiply the number of your level by one thousand and then add the number of the Objective in that level, but don't forget that the Objectives start at Zero and not One\!
 For example, Objective 4 of Level 6 would be specified as:

+    "GOAL_06003"   0  "Gain access to the Security Tower"

 The next number (always a zero) is not used.
 The next line of text is what appears in the "Objectives" screen in the game.
 This text shouldn't